 Whisk together ¼ cup chia seeds with ¾ cups almond milk and some maple syrup.
 Let it sit in the fridge for a few hours until it gels together.
 Top it with anything you like!
 Fruit, nuts, anything.
 Check out this chocolate banana chia pudding if you want to start basic!

 Avocado + maple syrup + cacao makes a lovely chocolate pudding (like the icing from this recipe).
 For snack purposes, I toss in a few hemp hearts as well to boost the nutrients.
 Here's the basic chocolate avocado pudding recipe but use some more add-ins to make it extra calorie dense!

 Like energy balls, take a bit of thought.
 I make sure there's always some frozen in the freezer so that my hubby has something easy to grab and feed her if I'm working.
 Make double batches and freeze, freeze, freeze.

 Deviled Eggs + Veggies

 Baby bear is hit or miss on which raw veggies she's currently eating (she'll eat anything cooked) so I go by what she's into.
 I make my deviled eggs with greek yogurt and she tends to love them.

-And just like that there’s fifteen snack ideas for you!
-Catering to a toddler isn't always easy (mines only 21 months so I am sure this gets worse haha) but at least these snacks give you some more ideas!
-My goal with snacks is always to make them healthy, get in as much nutrients as possible and make sure baby bear is full and fueled (because she needs food to support her crazy energy!).
+And just like that, there are fifteen healthy toddler snacks for you!
+Remember, catering to a toddler isn't always easy (mines only 21 months so I am sure this gets worse haha) but at least these toddler snacks give you some more ideas.
+My goal with snacks is always to make them healthy, get in as many nutrients as possible and make sure baby bear is full and fueled (because she needs food to support her crazy energy!).